aaronsantiago/trifoil/readme.md

 #### Undoing moves

-If you made a mistake, triple click any Blink before you commit your move to undo the board to the beginning of your turn!
+If you made a mistake, triple click any Blink <ins>before</ins> you commit your move to undo the board to the beginning of your turn!
 ![undo](https://github.com/aaronsantiago/trifoil/blob/master/images/undo.gif?raw=true)

 #### Resetting the game